-Overview of the DIR Model
+Overview of the Profectum Developmental, Individual Difference, Relationship-based Model

-Breaking Down the DIR® Model
+Breaking Down the Profectum Developmental, Individual Difference, Relationship-based Model

-D (Developmental) defines the fundamental capacities for joint attention and regulation, engagement across a wide range of emotions, two-way communication, and complex social problem solving.
+Developmental defines the fundamental capacities for joint attention and regulation, engagement across a wide range of emotions, two-way communication, and complex social problem solving.
 These in turn govern the development of symbol formation, language and intelligence.

-I (Individual Differences) refers to individual differences related to sensory reactivity and regulation, visual-spatial and auditory/language processing, and purposeful movement and communication.
+Individual Difference refers to individual differences related to sensory reactivity and regulation, visual-spatial and auditory/language processing, and purposeful movement and communication.

-R (Relationship) refers to relationships with caregivers that are the vehicle for affect-based developmentally appropriate interactions.
+Relationship-based refers to relationships with caregivers that are the vehicle for affect-based developmentally appropriate interactions.
 Parents and families are central to this model because of their ongoing opportunities to support their child’s everyday functioning to carry out emotionally meaningful goals based on developmental levels.
 Cultural and environmental influences are also considered.

 Progress is measured in the beginning by establishing a baseline FEAS (Functional Social-Emotional Assessment Scale), with quarterly updates.

-Functional Emotional Developmental Levels (D)
+Functional Emotional Developmental Levels

-D (Developmental) defines the fundamental capacities (levels) for joint attention and regulation, engagement across a wide range of emotions, two-way communication, and complex social problem solving.
+Developmental defines the fundamental capacities (levels) for joint attention and regulation, engagement across a wide range of emotions, two-way communication, and complex social problem solving.
 These in turn govern the development of symbol formation, language and intelligence.
 These developmental milestones build on one another and continue to evolve throughout the lifespan.

 Level 1: Shared Attention/Regulation and Interest in the World